nscherf/dl-setup/README.md

 ## Setting up a Deep Learning Machine from Scratch (Software)

+** This is an edited version of the [original guide](https://github.com/floydhub/dl-setup) and I will use it as a notebook for later reference while setting up Deep Learning on an Ubuntu 16.04 system. **

 A detailed guide to setting up your machine for deep learning research.
 Includes instructions to install drivers, tools and various deep learning frameworks.
 This was tested on a 64 bit machine with Nvidia Titan X, running Ubuntu 14.04

 There are several great guides with a similar goal.
 Some are limited in scope, while others are not up to date.
 This guide is based on (with some portions copied verbatim from):